Raphael40/Manga-API/README.md

 Node version 20.5.1 <br />
 Elephant SQL <br />
-Docker Desktop with Docker-Compose Postgres image
+Docker Desktop (Required for testing only)

 ### Installation and Setup: